kakiac/AI4Disasters_ColGov/README.md

 # Artificial intelligence for emergency response and civil protection: opportunities and application areas for Colombia.
-A workshop delivered by Kakia Chatsiou online on 17th March 2021 to Civil Service in Colombia.
+A workshop delivered by Kakia Chatsiou online on 17th March 2021 to policymakers, academics and independent researchers in Colombia, as part of the COLGOV project.

 <hr>